Private parking fines to be capped at £50 in England and Wales excluding London

 The maximum charge will be reduced to £50 in most cases, or £70 for more serious breaches.

+“We proved we had paid within the period through sending imagery of the ticket I purchased but they wouldn’t have it.”

+He added: “Tighter regulations are needed as there is no way that if you purchase within the same minute of issue that you should get fined.”

-Private firms who breach the new code could also be banned from collecting fines in future, by having their access to Driver and Vehicle Licensing Agency (DVLA) data cut off.
+Under the new code, private firms who breach the rules could also be banned from collecting fines in future, by having their access to Driver and Vehicle Licensing Agency (DVLA) data cut off.

 He said: “Private firms issue roughly 22,000 parking tickets every day, often adopting a system of misleading and confusing signage, aggressive debt collection and unreasonable fees designed to extort money from motorists.